-- It is always better when economic policies of a nation are formulated and domesticated within the country.
-Indeed, no nation is a "stand-alone" and globalisation has further reinforced this notion.
-But it is also true that the Bretton Woods Institutions cannot know the domestic and socio-economic problems more than the residents/citizens of the country. - Also, whenever an exchange policy is pronounced by the CBN, it is the case, that people begin to take positions and sometimes, there tends to be an unwritten collusion between the elites and some foreign experts to frustrate the new monetary/exchange rate policy.
+• It is always better when economic policies of a nation are formulated and domesticated within the country.
+Indeed, no nation is a "standalone" and globalisation has further reinforced this notion.
+But it is also true that the Bretton Woods Institutions cannot know the domestic and socio-economic problems more than the residents/citizens of the country.
 The immediate genetralised challenges facing the country's exchange rate dilemma, however, can be grouped into two - external and internal.
 The external challenges include the low oil and commodity prices in the global market; the sluggish growth in the economies of Nigeria's trade partners; the strings attached to the various grants and external low-interest loans; and the foreign direct investment which emphasises portfolio or near-liquid rather than real and long-gestation investment.
 The immediate internal challenges include: the government's love for quick fixes; the government's propensity to finance its budget through borrowing; the country's high propensity to consume imported final goods, especially food items; the huge infrastructural deficits; and security threats to both domestic and foreign investors.